elmines/Minese/README.md

 # Minese
-A dynamically interpreted programming language
+A dynamically-typed, interpreted programming language by Ethan Mines

 ## Program Structure
 A program consists of definitions (of variables, functions, and/or classes):